parmenides-xyz/euler-formula/README.md

 ## Overview

 FORMULA simulates DAO mergers using EulerSwap's one-sided JIT liquidity provisioning model.
-Unlike traditional AMMs requiring dual-sided liquidity, EulerSwap's architecture enables capital-efficient mergers where only the surviving DAO funds a vault (achieving up to 40x capital efficiency), while the phased-out DAO's tokens serve as collateral for JIT borrowing.
+Unlike traditional AMMs requiring dual-sided liquidity, EulerSwap's architecture enables capital-efficient mergers where only the surviving DAO funds a vault, while the phased-out DAO's tokens serve as collateral for JIT borrowing.
 This creates a truly asymmetric pool with dynamic price discovery through configurable concentration parameters.

 ## Table of Contents